-\Use of a representative form: if you are using the services of an immigration representative, you must upload a scanned copy of the use of a representative form available on our website.
+- Current photograph: You must provide one passport style photograph taken within the last six months.
+Please attach the photograph as a PDF or JPG file.
+Spouses/common-law partners and dependants do not need to submit photographs.
+A guarantor is not required. - Use of a representative form: if you are using the services of an immigration representative, you must upload a scanned copy of the use of a representative form available on our website.
 The form must be current and signed by both you and the representative within six months before you submit your registration.
-For more information about using a representative, please refer to the Use of a Representative section.
+For more information about using a representative, please refer to the Use of a Representative section. - Valid language test result: If you are claiming language scores of CLB 4 or higher, submit a clear, scanned copy of the IELTS test results form, the CELPIP official score report or TEF as a PDF file.
+Note that the BC PNP may request an original copy of the test results if needed.